 The ESCAPE and CS3MESH4EOSC collaboration was presented as a practice story where researchers involved in large science projects (via the ESCAPE project) and citizen scientists or users interested in accessing big science experiment data for everyday research purposes (via the CS3MESH4EOSC project).
 This story is published also in the EOSC Portal website (read news article here).

-We invite you to read the full story below or download & read the story now on Zenodo here.
+We invite you to read the full story below (as originally published in the EOSC Portal Website).
+Another option is to download & read the story now on Zenodo here.

 ESCAPE is one of the five thematically clustered European Strategy Forum on Research Infrastructures (ESRFI) projects supported under the European Union H2020 research and innovation programme (Grant Agreement 824064).
 It aims to establish a single collaborative cluster of next generation ESFRI facilities in the area of astronomy and accelerator-based particle physics in order to implement a functional connection with EOSC.
 This goal is driven by the observation that sciences are facing unprecedented volumes of data and files to manage.
 To facilitate researchers’ work, ESCAPE enables technical interoperability between the facilities, that is, the “ability of different information technology systems and software applications to communicate and exchange data”1.
 This minimises fragmentation, encouraging cross-fertilisation and developing joint capabilities in astronomy, astrophysics and particle astrophysics communities.